 Webapps occasionaly need to create tokens that are hard to guess.
 For example for session tokens or CSRF tokens, or in forgot password functionality where you get a token mailed to reset your password.
 These tokens should be cryptographically secure, but are often made by calling

 rand() multiple times and transforming the output to a string.
 This post will explore how hard it is to predict a token made with

 OpenSSL comes in handy when you need to generate random passwords, for example for system accounts and services.
 In this short post I’ll give you a quick example on how to generate random passwords with OpenSSL in Linux (Bash), Windows and PHP…

 always_populate_raw_post_data being set to

 0?
-Then read on, because here is how to fix upgrades to Magento 2.0 in PHP 5.6.
+And thus having problems installing or updating Magento with PHP 5.6 and PHP 7?
+Then read on, because here is how to fix upgrades to Magento 2.0 in PHP 5.6 and higher (PHP 7).

 Aaron Jorbin writes to Make WordPress Core about WordPress and PHP7 (I run PHP7 and WordPress for quite some time on Saotn.org, and I think its a great step forward).
 For the last few months, WordPress Core has been getting ready for the upcoming release of PHP7.
 PHP7 is bringing a host of improvements to PHP.
 One of the most notably is substantial performance improvements.
 Benchmarks of WordPress using PHP7 are showing a 2-3x speed improvement compared to PHP5.6.